subquery/documentation/docs/academy/herocourse/module2.md

   </CodeGroupItem>
 </CodeGroup>

-This bundles the app into static files for production.
+This code bundles the app into static files for production.

-#### Step 8: Start the Docker container
+#### Step 8: Start the Docker Container

 Run the docker command to pull the images and to start the container.